 What are we doing?

-The fur free movement has made remarkable progress in recent decades, with over 1500 fashion labels including Chanel, Prada, H&M, Michael Kors, Gucci, Adidas, and Armani committing to be fur-free and major cities and fashion events taking a stand against fur.
+The fur free movement has made remarkable progress in recent decades.
+Over 1,500 fashion labels, including Prada, H&M, Gucci and Adidas, for example, have committed to being fur-free as part of the international Fur Free Retailer Program and major cities and fashion events taking a stand against fur.

 FOUR PAWS was born out of a determination to end fur farming – and this determination has only grown.
-We continue to support the highly successful Fur Free Retailer program and, through our Wear it Kind program, we are building a global movement of people, brands and designers committed to ensuring that no animal suffers in the name of fashion.
+We continue to support the highly successful Fur Free Retailer programme and, through our Wear it Kind programme, we are building a global movement of people, brands and designers committed to ensuring that no animal suffers in the name of fashion.

 “Our organisation emerged when we opposed fur farms in Austria, more than a quarter of a century ago.”